ianmseddy/Caribou_Demography_MetaAnalysis/readme.txt

 last measurement year are selected, mean magnitude is calculated, and these two metrics are recorded.
 The function returns a one-row data.table, so I just bind them all together after the iteration completes.

-Some of this looping script is a bit clunky because I tried to parallelize it, unsuccessfully.

 ####Outstanding Issues ####
 These are documented more in-depth in the Misc Notes google doc, but essentially - the Johnson 2015 ranges (5 mountain caribou) have incorrect dates and do not actually come from Johnson collar data, but